Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 When the chatbot gets a request that it cannot solve, Watson Assistant connects the client to a telephony platform to get further help.
 It is designed to extend and enhance your current customer service applications and resources, by enabling your chatbot to:

-• Have the ability to respond to customers inquiries via phone and digital channels
+• Respond to customers inquiries via phone and digital channels

 • Find answers within any existing structured or unstructured content